-Top Maryland QB breaks down his recruiting with visit in peril
+Top Maryland QB breaks down his recruiting

 |

-Top Maryland QB breaks down his recruiting with visit in peril
+Top Maryland QB breaks down his recruiting

 |Friday, March 13, 2020 1:39 PM- -

-Another top quarterback prospect was headed to Clemson for a visit, but the recent suspension of operations means that visit likely won't happen.
+Another top quarterback prospect was headed to Clemson for a visit, but the recent suspension of operations means that visit won't happen as scheduled.
 That doesn’t mean the Tigers have stopped recruiting, however.

 Four-star quarterback Christian Veilleux of Potomac (MD) Bullis visited Duke last weekend and his next scheduled visit would have taken him back to Clemson for the second time in two months.
-The visit was scheduled for March 30, but the status of that visit is unknown at this point as schools and athletic departments struggle to come to grips with the coronavirus.
+The visit was scheduled for March 30, but the NCAA ruled a temporary dead period until at least April 15, as schools and athletic departments struggle to come to grips with the coronavirus.
 Of course, Clemson has highly regarded 5-star quarterback DJ Uiagalelei, who is just a freshman, on the Clemson roster and with sophomore Taisun Phommachanh also drawing rave reviews, the position seems to be set for a while.
 So, attracting another high-level quarterback for the 2021 class could be a challenge.
 Veilleux, however, views the Clemson quarterback roster as a positive in his recruiting.
 “I don’t see much as a negative,” he said.
 “There’s definitely pros and cons to it.
 But I think it’s a great thing.
 It demonstrates how well they’ve been doing things.
 Obviously, wherever you go you have to compete, and competition is always great, especially for me.
 I love competition.
 So, that part of Clemson is something that I like.
 I don’t shy away from it.
 Knowing that they get the best of the best every year shows that they are doing something right, so that’s a good thing.”

 Four-star quarterback Christian Veilleux of Potomac (MD) Bullis visited Duke last weekend and his next scheduled visit would have taken him back to Clemson for the second time in two months.
-The visit was scheduled for March 30, but the status of that visit is unknown at this point as schools and athletic departments struggle to come to grips with the coronavirus.
+The visit was scheduled for March 30, but the NCAA ruled a temporary dead period until at least April 15, as schools and athletic departments struggle to come to grips with the coronavirus.

 Of course, Clemson has highly regarded 5-star quarterback DJ Uiagalelei, who is just a freshman, on the Clemson roster and with sophomore Taisun Phommachanh also drawing rave reviews, the position seems to be set for a while.
 So, attracting another high-level quarterback for the 2021 class could be a challenge.
 Veilleux, however, views the Clemson quarterback roster as a positive in his recruiting.